Recurrent Urinary Tract Infections affects both men and women.

 - Use tampons for periods.
 Tampons are advised during the menstrual period rather than sanitary napkins or pads because they keep the bladder opening area drier than a sanitary pad, thereby limiting bacterial overgrowth

 - Do not try and hold back urine.
 Try and evacuate every 4 hours when awake.

 - Do not wear tight clothing.
 Wear natural fibres that breathe

 - Do not use vaginal douches as they kill the natural bacterial flora and actually cause more infection.

 - Do not use contraception that uses spermicidal jelly because that too destroys the good bacteria

 - Avoid multiple sexual partners

-Should a UTI be handled by a gynac or a urologist?
+Should recurrent urinary tract infections be handled by a gynac or a urologist?